 Purpose and Objectives | Applied Psychological Science

-The MA/MS Program in Applied Psychological Science (APS) fosters competence in research and clinical skills necessary to function responsibly and ethically as a professional.
+The MA Program in Applied Psychological Science (APS) fosters competence in research and clinical skills necessary to function responsibly and ethically as a professional.
 Through two years of study, students are exposed to the influence of cultural, biological, social, emotional, cognitive, and behavioral factors on psychological phenomena.
 Emphasis is placed on developing a strong theoretical and scientific foundation, along with statistical, methodological, and clinical skills that can be employed in a variety of applied settings.

 - To prepare culturally and ethically competent professionals who have achieved high standards of competence in science and practice foundations within the field of psychology.